 Damp Proof Injection

-If the damp-proof injection is installed correctly, not only will it ensure the property is treated for rising damp, but it will also provide a reliable long-term solution for it not to return again in the future.
+If the damp proof injection cream is installed correctly, not only will it ensure the property is treated from rising damp, but it will also provide a reliable long-term solution for it not to return again in the future.

 Branch Manager and Waterproofing Design Specialist CSRT CSSW

-If there is no damp proof course (DPC) in place then there will be no barrier to stop the moisture from rising.
+The most important reason for using a damp proof course injection at your property is to provide a barrier to stop the moisture from rising.
 Rising damp can also occur if the ground level outside of the property is higher than the damp proof course, this process is called bridging.